crossterm-rs/crossterm/README.md

 ## Getting Started

-This documentation is only for crossterm version `0.2.1` check the [Upgrade manual](https://github.com/TimonPost/crossterm/blob/development/UPGRADE%20Manual) for more info
+This documentation is only for crossterm version `0.2.1` check the [Upgrade manual](https://github.com/TimonPost/crossterm/blob/development/UPGRADE%20Manual) for more info.
+You also can check the development brach where I have examples for each version of crossterm.

 Add the crossterm package to your `Cargo.toml` file.